tuvo1106/aws-primer/certified_cloud_practitioner.md

 #### TCO Calculator

 The Total Cost of Ownership allows you to estimate how much you would save switching to AWS.

+#### AWS Landing Zone

+- Helps Enterprises quickly set-up a secure, AWS multi-account
+- Provides you with a baseline environment to get started with a multi-account achitecture
+- AVM (Account Vending Machine)
+  - Automatically provisions and configure new accounts via Service Catalog Template
+  - Uses Single Sign-on (SSO) for managing and accessing accounts

+#### Resource Groups and Tagging

+**Tags** are words of phrases that act as metadata for organizing your AWS

+**Resource Groups** are a collection of resources that share one or more tags

+Resource Groups can display details about a group of resource based on

+- metrics
+- alarms
+- configuration settings

+#### AWS Quickstart

+Prebuilt templates by AWS and AWS Partners to help you deploy popular stacks on AWS.

+A Quick Start is composed of 3 parts:

+1. A reference architecture for the deployment
+2. AWS CloudFormation templates that automate and configure the deployment
+3. A deployment guide explaining the architecture and implementation in detail

+#### AWS Cost and Usage Report

+Generate a detailed spreadsheet, enabling you to better analyze and understand your AWS costs

+- Places the reports into S3
+- Use Athena to turn the report into a queryable database
+- Use QuickSight to visualize your billing data as graphs

+#### Organizations and Accounts

+**Organizations** allow you to centrally manage billing, control access, compliance, security, and share resources

+**Root Account User** is a single sign-in identity that has complete access to all AWS services and resources in an account Each account has a Root Account User

+**Organization Units** are a group of AWS accounts within an organization which can also contain other organizational units - creating a hierachy

+**Service Control Policies** give central control over the alloed permissions for all accounts in your organization, helping to ensure your accounts stay within your organization's guidelines